What would you like to know more about?

 Security Roles

-Important: Do not edit these security roles.
-Doing so could cause the Batch Manager Tool to not recognize the security roles and not work properly.
+Warning: Do not edit these security roles.
+Doing so could cause the Batch Manager Tool to not work properly.

-• Batch Manager Administrators: Can see, edit, and finalize all un-finalized Batches.
+• Batch Manager Administrators: This role allows you to see, edit, and finalize all un-finalized donation batches.

-• Batch Manager Operators: Can only see, edit, and finalize un-finalized Batches that they created or are assigned to (including Batches that haven't been assigned to anyone).
+• Batch Manager Operators: This role allows you to only see, edit, and finalize un-finalized donation batches that they created or are assigned to.

 Global Filters

-If Users only work with specific Congregations, you can limit their access to these Congregations through Global Filters.
-Any Global Filters applied affect both the Platform and the Batch Manager Tool.
-Global Filter access is cumulative, meaning if you grant a User access to three Congregations, they see data related to any and all of those Congregations.
-Global Filters impact the following areas in the Batch Manager Tool:
+For users that only work with specific congregations, you can limit their access to these congregations through global filters.
+Any global filters applied affect both the Platform and the Batch Manager Tool.
+Global filter access is cumulative, meaning if you grant a user access to three congregations, they see data related to any and all of those congregations.
+Global filters impact the following areas in the Batch Manager Tool:

 Scanning Service

-The first time you log in to the Batch Manager Tool on a machine, you'll see the Scanner Not Ready screen.
+The first time you log in to the Batch Manager Tool on a machine, you'll see the Scanner Not Ready dialog box.

 Image showing the Scanner Not Ready dialog box.

-Note: If you already installed the Scanning Service and receive the "Scanner Not Ready" message, the Scanning Service has been removed, disabled, or was not installed by a local admin.
+Note: If you already installed the scanning service and receive the dialog box, the scanning service has been removed, disabled, or was not installed by a local admin.
 You'll need to walk through the initial configuration steps again.